-It is hard to compare the CFM and the number of blades a fan has.
+It is hard to compare the airflow rate and the number of blades a fan has.
 The CFM depends on the blade pitch, blade span and the motor power of a fan than the number of blades.
-Assuming that these factors remain the same, a 3 blade fan may move more air than a 4 or a 5 blade fan since it has less drag.
+Assuming that these factors remain the same, a 3-blade fan may move more air than a 4 or a 5 blade fan since it has less drag.

 However, practically the fans are made to match a prefixed CFM value, and factors like pitch, motor power etc are designed to attain this final CFM value.
 So it is not possible to compare blade numbers and airflow directly.

 Looks are subjective.
 There are really good-looking fans across 3, 4, and 5 blade categories.
-I can’t speak for everyone but I am not a fan of 4 blade fans; they look kind of odd.
+I can’t speak for everyone but I am not a fan of 4-blade fans; they look kind of odd.
 I think 5 blade fans have more aesthetic choices than 3 blade ones.
-But like I said before, it is subjective.
+But as I said before, it is subjective.

 In the United States of America, 3-blade fans are the most popular followed by 5-blade fans.
 Fans with 4 blades are teh least popular among the three.
 Given below is a popularity chart taken from Google Trends report proving this.

 Which is better: 3, 4 or 5 blades?

 If you are looking for an economical fan with good airflow rates, go for a three-bladed fan.
 If your priority is aesthetics and quietness I recommend a 5-blade fan.
 If you want a mix of all, 4 blade fans can be considered.